 – Sir James Galway

 – The Times

-Alan plays a violin by Mateo Gofriller, Venice.
+Alan plays a fine Italian violin by Mateo Gofriller, made in Venice 1710~20.